This information, produced by the Santa Cruz County Assessor explains how religious organizations may avoid paying property taxes.

 How and when do I file for one of these exemptions?

-Both the Church and Religious Exemptions (forms AH 262 & AH267S) are obtained from the county assessor.
+Church, religious and welfare exemptions (forms 262-AH, 267-S and 267) are obtained from the County Assessor.
 They must be filed by February 15 each year for the following fiscal year (July 1 - June 30).
 If they are filed after February 15 but prior to January 1 of the following year, 90% of the exemption is available.
-The Welfare Exemption is administered jointly by the county assessor and the State Board of Equalization.
-Form AH 267 may be obtained from the county assessor.
-The completed form will be sent by the county assessor to the State Board for their approval.
-The county assessor may deny a claim approved by the Board, but cannot grant a claim which has been denied by the Board.

 Does all property owned by religious organizations get exempted?
 What kind of use doesn't qualify?